justinyjt/tp/docs/UserGuide.md

 Examples:

-* `setWindow 14` would make Tinner remind you of all upcoming reminders up to two weeks prior to the associated role's reminder date.
+* `setWindow 14` would make Tinner remind you of all upcoming reminders from up to two weeks prior to the associated role's reminder date.

 ### Exiting the program : `exit` <a id="c-exit"></a>